Yorkshires terriers are a hearty breed.

-When the condition gets in the very late stages, you may notice the following signs in your dog.
+When the condition enters the late stages, you may notice the following signs in your dog:

 This health problem is diagnosed through blood tests.
-The vet looks for high levels of serum, bile acid or even a high increase of the blood ammonia.
+The vet looks for high levels of serum or bile, or even a large increase in blood ammonia.
 This test is mainly effective after the dog has had a large meal.

-More to that, the cartilage that surrounds the femur could become malformed or cracked.
-This is a condition that happens majorly when the puppy is still very young.
-More often between 5 and 8 months.
+In addition, the cartilage that surrounds the femur could become malformed or cracked.
+This is a condition that usually happens when a puppy is still very young, generally between 5 and 8 months.

 - Lame legs

-In order to diagnose the puppy of this health problem, you require an x-ray examination.
-The x-ray focuses on the hip joints.
-Changes in bones could happen very slowly and that is why when an x-ray is taken very early into the disease, the bone could seem normal.
+Changes in bones can happen very slowly, If an x-ray is taken very early into the disease, the bone could seem perfectly normal.

-After the removal of the damaged parts in the femur, the vet uses the ligaments that interweave all across the hip joint to create a false joint.
-The good is that a Yorkshire terrier recovers from this condition better than most of the larger dog breeds.
-With time, the dog retains normal use of the leg.
+After the removal of the damaged parts of the femur, the vet uses the ligaments that interweave all across the hip joint to create a false joint.